endometriosis

 • Excessive bleeding.
 You may experience occasional heavy periods (menorrhagia) or bleeding between periods (menometrorrhagia).

-The severity of your pain isn’t necessarily a reliable indicator of the extent of the condition.
-Some women with mild endometriosis have intense pain, while others with advanced endometriosis may have little pain or even no pain at all.
+The severity of your pain isn’t necessarily a reliable indicator of the number or extent of endometriosis growths in your body.
+Some women with mild endometriosis have intense pain, while others with lots of endometriosis tissue may have little pain or even no pain at all.
+Still, some women with endometriosis have no symptoms.
+Often, they find out they have endometriosis when they can’t get pregnant or after they get surgery for another reason.

 Endometriosis is sometimes mistaken for other conditions that can cause pelvic pain, such as pelvic inflammatory disease (PID) or ovarian cysts.
 It may be confused with irritable bowel syndrome (IBS), a condition that causes bouts of diarrhea, constipation and abdominal cramping.
-IBS can accompany endometriosis, which can complicate the diagnosis.
+Irritable bowel syndrome (IBS) can happen along with endometriosis, which can complicate the diagnosis.

 When to see a doctor